-The Board of Directors has approved a credit policy, which is prepared in accordance with the Danish Financial Business Act and Executive Order No. 902 of 13 July 2015 for the Faroes on the management and control of banks etc. The credit policy defines the principles that apply to the bank's management of credit risks, taking into account the bank's business organisation, area of operation and the framework established by the Danish FSA.
+The Board of Directors of Betri Banki has adopted a credit policy, which is prepared in accordance with the Financial Business Act and Executive Order No. 902 of 13 July 2015 for the Faroes on the management and control of banks etc. The credit policy defines the principles that apply to the bank's management of credit risks, taking into account the bank's business organisation, area of operation and the framework established by the Danish FSA.

 The credit policy is updated, if the bank wishes to change the credit terms in order to take into account external or internal changes that could affect the creditworthiness of customers.
-Such factors may be that the bank changes its terms in regards to financing certain customer groups.
+Such factors may be that the bank changes its terms with regard to financing certain customer groups.

-The credit policy is submitted to and approved by the Board of Directors annually.
+The credit policy is reviewed by the Board of Directors at least annually.

-4.1.1 Authority and division of responsibilityi
+4.1.1 Authority and division of responsibility

 Lending authorities are provided according to competence and needs, and with regard to the bank's risk profile.
-The Board of Directors has provided the Executive Board with lending authorities, which have, in part, been delegated to the Head of Credit, who in turn delegates lending authorities to relevant employees.
+The Board of Directors has provided the Executive Board with lending authorities, which have, in part, been delegated to the Head of Credit, who delegates lending authorities to relevant employees.